tonymamo/getpackup/src/pages/blog/2022-02-23-what-does-ultra-light-mean-and-do-you-need-it.md

 ---
 templateKey: blog-post
-title: What does "Ultra Light" mean and do you need it?
+title: What does "Ultralight" mean and do you need it?
 date: 2022-02-23T23:09:24.456Z
 description: >-
-  A break down of what exactly ultra light means, the slang used, gear recommendations and pros and cons.
+  A break down of what exactly ultralight means, the slang used, gear recommendations and pros and cons.